-As of the end of 2023, we were conservatively leveraged with total debt/total assets at 26%.
+As of the end of 2024, we were conservatively leveraged with total debt/total assets at 36%.
 This level was consistent with historical averages, and well below the aggressive leverage often used by other REITs.
-The source of debt came from self-issued promissory notes (issued by our operating company).
+The source of debt came from self-issued promissory notes (issued by our operating company), as well as some debt for mortgages on a couple of Farmland Investments.

 Moving forward, we intend to continue to grow primarily through equity capital, as we provide investors direct exposure to organic farmland, offer the potential to enjoy the upside of the organic market, and share risk with the farmers on the land.
-We expect overall leverage to be less than 40% at the end of 2024.
-Our current debt service coverage ratio (EBIDTA/interest expense) is 2.2X.
+We expect overall leverage to be less than 40% at the end of 2025.